Template metaprogramming: Static polymorphism

 Here the base class template will take advantage of the fact that member function bodies are not instantiated until after their declarations, and it will use members of the derived class within its own member functions, via the use of a static_cast, thus at compilation generating an object composition with polymorphic characteristics.
 As an example of real-world usage, the CRTP is used in the Boost iterator library.

+Since C++23, explicit object parameters can be used to avoid CRTP entirely: